-The American woodcock is a ground-dwelling, migratory shorebird of the eastern United States and southeastern Canada that primarily inhabits moist, young forest and shrubland.
+The American woodcock is a ground-dwelling, migratory shorebird that primarily inhabits moist, young forest and shrubland.
 They breed, nest, and raise their broods from March to June in their northern range.
-Nests are located in slight depressions among dead leaves on the forest floor.
 They migrate to their southern range in the fall through winter.
-This gamebird has declined steadily over the past 25 years as a result of land-use changes that have resulted in forest maturation, fire suppression, and increased human development.
-High-quality woodcock habitat has a diverse arrangement of dense, young forest (and must include some moist sites) on 80 percent of the area, interspersed with large fields and small openings in close proximity.

-Diet: invertebrates (earthworms represent 60 percent of diet)
+This game bird has declined steadily over the past 25 years as a result of land-use changes that have resulted in forest maturation, fire suppression, and increased human development.
+High-quality woodcock habitat has a diverse arrangement of dense, young forest (and must include some moist sites) on 80 percent of the area, interspersed with large fields (at least 5 acres in size and one field per 100 acres) and small openings (at least 0.5 acre in size and eight fields per 100 acres) in close proximity.

-Water: obtained through diet
+Diet: invertebrates (earthworms equal 60 percent of diet) Water: obtained through diet